 Reign of Louis XV.

-Strong hilt in gilded brass, with two main branches and two secondary branches forming a palmette and two C's.
-Oval pommel (guard branch height 14.5 cm, pommel height 5.5 cm).
-Double-shell guard.
-Wood handle entirely filigreed with silver.
-Twisted silver wire ferrules.
-Originally a 90 cm blade, on this specimen it is 87.5 cm, talon width 2.9 cm, in half broadsword, faded engravings.
+Strong hilt with mousquetaire style in gilded brass, with two main branches and two secondary branches forming a palmette and two C's.
+Oval pommel (Height of guard branches 14.5 cm, height of pommel 5.5 cm).
+Double-shell hilt.
+Wood handle entirely wire-wrapped in silver.
+Twisted ferrules in silver threads.
+Original 90 cm blade, and on this specimen, it measures 87.5 cm, heel width 2.9 cm, a type of half-espada, with faded engravings.
 Without scabbard.

 Weight: 965 grams.

-As Michel Pétard is the leading specialist on the subject in our opinion, we borrow from his work "Des Sables et des Épées - Troupes à cheval de Louis XIV à l'Empire - tome I", pages 70 and 71, figure 47S, the entirety of his analysis of this item:
+As Michel Pétard is considered the preeminent specialist in the field, we borrow from his work "Des Sables et des Épées - Troupes à cheval de Louis XIV à l'Empire - tome I," on pages 70 and 71, Figure 47S, the full analysis of this object:

-"As is often the case with government guards, no document informs us about the Company of the Chevau-Légers, only objects can shed light on the subject.
-Strong hilt in gilded brass, strictly identical to the one adopted by the maréchaussée around 1730-1740, but it stands out with a finely filigreed silver handle and ferrules stamped in braided form, and especially by the presence of a removable guard piece that had two types of mounting — either by a tenon fitted into a mortise carved in the rib of the shell, or by a widened base that is pegged onto the coat of arms base.
-The 90 cm blade, in half broadsword, is engraved in large cursive: "Chevaux-légers De la Gardes Du Roy" and lower "Manufacture Royale Des armes blanches D'alsace."
-Without this indication, we would be ignorant of the origin of this very fine item.
-As for dating, it remains vague due to a lack of reliable clues.
+"As is often the case with government guards, no document informs us about the company of the Chevau-Légers, only objects can shed light on the subject.
+Strong hilt with a mousquetaire style in gilded brass, rigorously identical to that adopted by the maréchaussée around 1730-1740, but it is distinguished by a finely wire-wrapped silver handle with stamped ferrules in braid, and especially by the presence of a removable guard piece which had two types of mounting - either by a tenon fitted into a mortise hollowed out in the rib of the shell, or by a widened base which is pegged onto the escutcheon base.
+The 90 cm blade, in a half-espada style, is engraved in large cursive: "Chevaux-légers De la Gardes Du Roy" and below "Manufacture Royale Des armes blanches D'alsace."
+Without this indication, we would be ignorant of the origin of this very beautiful object.
+As for dating, it remains vague due to the lack of reliable indicators.
 This strong sword was likely a rational compromise between the combat multi-branch saber and the service sword unsuitable for war."

-Very good state of preservation, the guard has retained almost all of its gilding, blade with oxidation typical for that period.
+Very good condition, the hilt has retained almost all its gilding, blade with oxidation typical of this era.

 France.